Please remember , when GPs are at The Mill carrying out Covid immunisations, there will be a reduced service at the Practice.

 To view the definition of "clinically extremely vulnerable" and vulnerable" please visit:-

 Please wait your turn.
 If you are not in the groups above, you will have to wait for a COVID-19 vaccination until more supplies become available.

-We will telephone you with an appointment once we have supplies.
-If it is difficult for you to get to The Mill, there are a number of voluntary groups who may be able to help you.
+If it is difficult to get to The Mill, there are a number of voluntary groups who may be able to help you.

 South Antrim Community Transport

 Disability Action 02890 297870

 (phone as soon as you receive your appointment to book a place)

 Translink Bus Service No. 1D from Glengormley to Mossley